Parks and outdoor spaces maintained by Oxford City Council remain open, as do Oxford Botanic Garden and Harcourt Arboretum, and Waterperry Gardens

-All seven of Oxfordshire’s household waste recycling centres (Alkerton, Ardley, Dix Pit, Drayton, Oakley Wood, Redbridge, and Stanford in the Vale) have re-opened with reduced hours (8am-4pm) and social distancing guidelines.
+Almost all of of Oxfordshire’s household waste recycling centres (Alkerton, Ardley, Dix Pit, Drayton, Oakley Wood, and Stanford in the Vale) have re-opened with reduced hours (8am-4pm) and social distancing guidelines.
+Redbridge is closed until 30th November for planned structural repair work.

-Oxford City Council is resuming bookings for its bulky waste collection service from Monday the 18th of May, with collections resuming from Tuesday the 26th of May.
+Oxford City Council is still taking bookings for its bulky waste collection service.
 For more information, a list of accepted items, and to book a collection, please visit the City Council website.

 At a time when staying fit, not coming into close contact with others, and avoiding public transport where possible are of paramount importance, bikes are a great option for people who need to get around.